The 2022 “Clinton County Community Champion” (C4) Awards

-Starting Friday, November 4th, the Wilmington-Clinton County Chamber of Commerce, along with the Chamber’s 2020 Premium Sponsor – the Clinton County Convention and Visitors Bureau (CVB), to highlight the stories of the Clinton County citizens, employers and employees, and organizations who are making an impact in our community with the third annual “Clinton County Community Champions” (C4) Awards!
+Starting Friday, November 4th, the Wilmington-Clinton County Chamber of Commerce, along with the Chamber’s 2022 Premium Sponsor – the Clinton County Convention and Visitors Bureau (CVB), want to highlight the stories of the Clinton County citizens, employers and employees, and organizations who are making an impact in our community with the third annual “Clinton County Community Champions” (C4) Awards!

 • Exceptional commitment to our community by helping with a special project and/or ongoing activities